earthsaharat/PythonTimeTester/README.md

 ## How to use

-1. Download this library
+1. download this library
-2. Put TimeTester.py into same directory with your python file
+2. put TimeTester.py into same directory with your python file
 3. import this library into your file

    ```python